Hussein Naeem

-Hussain Hassan Naeem (حُسَيْن حَسَن نَعِيم; 19 March 1987 – 13 June 2007) was Lebanese footballer who played as a forward.
+Hussain Hassan Naeem (حُسَيْن حَسَن نَعِيم; 19 March 1987 – 13 June 2007) was a Lebanese footballer who played as a forward.
 He was killed by a car bomb, alongside other victims, in an assassination attempt on Lebanese politician Walid Eido.

 Career

 Naeem joined the Nejmeh youth team on 2 November 2001, playing for the first team from 2006 until his death in 2007.

 Death

 On 13 June 2007, Naeem died from the same car bomb which killed politician Walid Eido and teammate Hussein Dokmak outside the Rafic El-Hariri Stadium.